kubeshop/testkube/docs/docs/testkube-pro-on-prem/articles/usage-guide.md

   certificateProvider: ""
 ```

-#### Custom certificates
+#### Self-signed certificates

-In order to use custom certificates, first a secret needs to be created with the following entries:
-* `tls.crt` - the certificate
-* `tls.key` - the private key
+If the Testkube On-Prem Control Plane components are behind a Load Balancer utilizing self-signed certificates, additional configuration must be provided to the Agent Helm chart during installation.
+Use one of the following methods to configure the Agent Helm chart to trust the self-signed certificates:
-* `ca.crt` - the CA certificate (if the certificate is not self-signed)
+1. Inject the custom CA certificate

-If certificate-based authentication is required, the custom certificates need to be configured in the following places:
-* Enterprise API
-  * If `MINIO_ENDPOINT` is set to an exposed URL, then the following Helm values need to be configured:
-    - The following Helm parameter needs to be enabled to inject the custom certificate into MinIO `testkube-cloud-api.minio.certSecret.enabled: true`
-    - If the certificate is not self-signed, the CA cert needs to be injected also by enabling the Helm parameter `testkube-cloud-api.minio.mountCACertificate: true`
-    - Custom certificate verification can also be skipped by setting `testkube-cloud-api.minio.skipVerify: true`
-  * If `MINIO_ENDPOINT` uses the Kubernetes DNS record (`testkube-enterprise-minio.<namespace>.svc.cluster.local:9000`), `AGENT_STORAGE_HOSTNAME` should be set to point to the exposed storage URL
-* Agent
-  * Agent API
-    - If the Enterprise API is configured to use certificate-based authentication or is using a certificate signed by a custom CA, the Agent API needs to be configured to use the same certificates by pointing `testkube-api.cloud.tls.certificate.secretRef` to the Kubernetes secret which contains the certificates
-    - Custom certificate verification can also be skipped by setting `testkube-api.cloud.tls.skipVerify: true`
-  * Storage
-    - The following Helm parameter needs to be enabled to inject the custom certificate into MinIO `testkube-api.storage.certSecret.enabled: true`
-    - If the certificate is not self-signed, the CA cert needs to be injected also by enabling the Helm parameter `testkube-cloud-api.minio.mountCACertificate: true`
-    - Custom certificate verification can also be skipped by setting `testkube-api.storage.skipVerify: true`
+    ```helm
+    # testkube chart
+    global:
+      tls:
+        caCertPath: /etc/testkube/certs
+      volumes:
+        additionalVolumes:
+          - name: custom-ca
+            secret:
+              secretName: custom-cert
+        additionalVolumeMounts:
+          - name: custom-ca
+            mountPath: /etc/testkube/certs
+            readOnly: true
+    ```
+2. Skip TLS verification (not recommended in a production setup)
+    ```helm
+    # testkube chart
+    global:
+      tls:
+        skipVerify: true
+    ```

 ### Auth

-Testkube Enterprise utilizes [Dex](https://dexidp.io/) for authentication and authorization.
+Testkube On-Prem utilizes [Dex](https://dexidp.io/) for authentication and authorization.
 For detailed instruction on configuring Dex, please refer to the [Identity Provider](./auth.md) document.

 ### Metrics

-Testkube Enterprise exposes Prometheus metrics on the `/metrics` endpoint and uses a `ServiceMonitor` resource to expose them to Prometheus.
+Testkube On-Prem exposes Prometheus metrics on the `/metrics` endpoint and uses a `ServiceMonitor` resource to expose them to Prometheus.
 In order for this to work, you need to have `Prometheus Operator` installed in your cluster so that the `ServiceMonitor` resource can be created.

 Use the following configuration to enable metrics:
 ```helm